Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 Where do we begin decorating for a winter mantel?
 With our Christmas decorations.
 Let me show you how to create a wonderful winter mantel.

-This post contains affiliate links to products used in this post.
-If you should order any products from this site, I may receive compensation, but you will not pay a penny more. year.
+This post contains affiliate links to products used to create this project.
+If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
+Your purchase is greatly appreciated as it helps support the continued publication of this site.

 I found many ideas on Pinterest, which I saved to my Winter Home Decor Board.
 Then, because I love to share, I gathered my favorites in a post, 13 Winter Decor Accessory Ideas.